alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 When you [restore a PostgreSQL service instance from a snapshot](#restoring-a-postgresql-service-snapshot), that restored service instance will include all extensions that were enabled at time of backup.

-You can also enable additional optional extensions when restoring a service instance:
+You can also enable optional extensions when restoring a service instance:

 ```
 cf create-service postgres PLAN NEW_SERVICE_NAME -c '{"restore_from_latest_snapshot_of": "GUID", "enable_extensions": ["EXTENSION_1","EXTENSION_2",...,"EXTENSION_N"]}'